ibm-cloud-security/appid-clientsdk-swift/README.md

 ### User Profile

-Using the AppID UserProfileManager, you are able to create and retrieve attributes from a user's profile as well as retrieve additional info about a user.
+Using the App ID UserProfileManager, you are able to create, read, and delate attributes in a user's profile as well as retrieve additional info about a user.

 ```swift